Philippine governor warns of looting without typhoon aid

 Associated Press

-MANILA, Philippines (AP) — The governor of a central Philippine province devastated by Typhoon Rai last week pleaded on radio Tuesday for the government to quickly send food and other aid, warning that without outside help, army troops and police forces would have to be deployed to prevent looting amid growing hunger.
+MANILA, Philippines (AP) — The governor of a central Philippine province devastated last week by Typhoon Rai pleaded on radio Tuesday for the government to quickly send food and other aid, warning that without outside help, army troops and police would have to be deployed to prevent looting because of growing hunger.

-The most powerful typhoon to hit the Philippine archipelago this year left at least 375 dead and 50 others missing mostly in its central region, including nearly 100 dead in Bohol, according to officials.
+The most powerful typhoon to hit the Philippine archipelago this year left at least 375 dead and more than 50 missing, mostly in the central region, including nearly 100 dead in Bohol, according to officials.

-President Rodrigo Duterte visited Bohol over the weekend and witnessed the extensive devastation.
+President Rodrigo Duterte visited Bohol over the weekend to see the extensive devastation.
 Yap said the government’s social welfare department promised to send 35,000 food packs, an inadequate amount for the province’s 375,000 families, but even those have not yet arrived.

-Some lootings mostly of small merchandise stores have occurred, Yap said, adding that the situation remained under control.
-But he warned that the lootings could worsen if people, especially in hard-hit island municipalities, grow more desperate.
+Some looting mostly of small merchandise stores have occurred, Yap said, adding that the situation remained under control.
+But he warned that the looting could worsen if people, especially in hard-hit island municipalities, grow more desperate.
 People cannot withdraw money from banks without cellphone connections and power, and fuel and water shortages have also sparked long queues, he said.

-The national police said widespread lootings were not a problem in the typhoon-ravaged regions and added that they were ready to deal with any lawlessness.
+The national police said widespread looting was not a problem in typhoon-ravaged regions and added that they were ready to deal with any lawlessness.

 Nearly a million people were lashed by the typhoon, including more than 400,000 who had to be moved to emergency shelters as the typhoon approached.
 Some have begun to return home but others either lost their houses entirely or need to do major repairs.